 - If you decide you want to file a police report, you or the hospital staff can call the police from the emergency room.

-- Ask the hospital staff to connect you with the local rape crisis center.
+- If you want, ask the hospital staff to connect you with the local rape crisis center.
 The center staff can help you make choices about reporting the attack and getting help through counseling and support groups.

 Adapted from Womenshealth.gov